Creuna-Oslo/prop-types-csharp/README.md

 In general, it's recommended to define as much as possible in `propTypes`.
 In some cases however, that might be difficult, and in those cases `propTypesMeta` can be helpful.

-`propTypesMeta` can be used to exclude some props from C# classes or to provide type hints for ambiguous types.
+`propTypesMeta` can be used to exclude some props from classes or to provide type hints for ambiguous types.

 Supported values for props in `propTypesMeta` are